Ultimate Vegan Brownies

 ½ cup walnuts, chopped (optional)

 1) Prepare the flax meal, your oven and your baking dishIn a small mixing bowl whisk together the water and flax meal.
 Let it sit for about 10 minutes so the mixture gets goopy.
-Place your oven rack on it's lowest position and preheat your oven to 350F.
+Ensure your oven rack is in the middle rack position.
+Preheat your oven to 350F (177C).
 Line an 8 x 8 inch baking dish with parchment paper allowing excess parchment paper on opposite sides so you can pull the brownies out of the baking dish later.

 2) Whisk together the four and baking sodaIn a medium mixing bowl whisk together the all-purpose flour and baking soda.
 Set aside.